mehmed-damak/system_challenge2/README.md

 SafeShift tracks the following parameters in Industrial Vehicles: Vibration in motor pumps, temperature of motor-pumps. it uses a simple DS18B20 to track temperature sensors and an ADXL345 for vibrations.
 There are 4 of each applicable to this system.

 ## Energy Tracking
+If the vehicle is equipped with an electrical system, consumption is monitored via real-time current data shown on the dashboard through the current sensor.
+Note: The voltage is to be set by the user following the vehicles specifications.